rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### Add Linux Worker Node

 After the initial provisioning of your custom cluster, your cluster only has a single Linux host.
-Next, we add another Linux host, which will be used to support *Rancher cluster agent*, *Metrics server*, *DNS* and *Ingress* for your cluster.
+Next, we add another Linux `worker` host, which will be used to support *Rancher cluster agent*, *Metrics server*, *DNS* and *Ingress* for your cluster.

 1. From the **Global** view, click **Clusters.**